Table of contents

 No Prepayment Penalty DSCR Loans

-Some DSCR lenders—including OfferMarket—offer no prepayment penalty options, but they come with trade-offs:
+Some DSCR lenders, including OfferMarket, offer a no prepayment penalty option.
+This comes with trade-offs:

 • Either a higher interest rate, or